By Chanté Eliaszadeh | Updated June 2026

 If you had funds on FTX when it collapsed in November 2022, you’re likely familiar with the sickening feeling of watching your assets disappear overnight.
 Perhaps you’ve received automated emails about “bar dates” and “proof of claim forms,” unsure whether to hire an attorney, sell your claim, or wait it out.

-I've been on the other side of these cases.
-As a bankruptcy attorney at Dechert LLP and White & Case LLP, I represented creditors in the FTX, Genesis, and Celsius bankruptcies—three of the largest crypto insolvencies in history, involving billions in customer assets.
-I've seen firsthand what works, what doesn't, and what creditors wish they had known from day one.
+I’ve worked these cases from more than one seat.
+At White & Case LLP, I represented creditors in the Genesis and Celsius bankruptcies and a potential buyer of the estate and a creditor in the FTX bankruptcy—three of the largest crypto insolvencies in history, involving billions in customer assets.
+I’ve seen firsthand what works, what doesn’t, and what creditors wish they had known from day one.

 This article shares practical lessons from those cases: how crypto bankruptcy actually works, what recovery rates to realistically expect, and how to make strategic decisions about your claim.